Kara-Khanid Khanate: Conquest of Transoxiana

 The grandson of Satuk Bughra Khan, Hasan b.
 Sulayman (or Harun) (title: Bughra Khan) attacked the Samanids in the late 10th century.
 Between 990 and 992, Hasan took Isfijab, Ferghana, Ilaq, Samarkand, and the Samanid capital Bukhara.
 However, Hasan Bughra Khan died in 992 due to an illness, and the Samanids returned to Bukhara.

 Hasan's cousin Ali b.
 Musa (title: Kara Khan or Arslan Khan) resumed the campaign against the Samanids, and by 999 Ali's son Nasr had taken Chach, Samarkand, and Bukhara.
 The Samanid domains were divided between the Ghaznavids, who gained Khorasan and Afghanistan, and the Karakhanids, who received Transoxiana.
 The Oxus River thus became the boundary between the two rival empires.

+Ahmad ("Ilak Khan Tughan") in battle.
+Jāmi al-tavārikh, dated 714 (1314–15).

 The Karakhanid state was divided into appanages (Ülüş system), as was common of Turkic and Mongol nomads.
 The Karakhanid appanages were associated with four principal urban centers, Balasagun (then the capital of the Karakhanid state) in Zhetysu, Kashgar in Xinjiang, Uzgen in Fergana, and Samarkand in Transoxiana.
 The dynasty's original domains of Zhetysu and Kasgar and their khans retained an implicit seniority over those who ruled in Transoxiana and Fergana.

 The four sons of Ali (Ahmad, Nasr, Mansur, Muhammad) each held their own independent appanage within the Karakhanid state.
 Nasr, the conqueror of Transoxiana, held the large central area of Transoxiana (Samarkand and Bukhara), Fergana (Uzgen) and other areas, although after his death his appanage was further divided.
 Ahmad held Zhetysu and Chach and became the head of the dynasty after the death of Ali.
 The brothers Ahmad and Nasr conducted different policies towards the Ghaznavids in the south – while Ahmad tried to form an alliance with Mahmud of Ghazna, Nasr attempted to expand unsuccessfully into Ghaznavid territory.